-Since art history covers much of human creativity from 30,000 BCE to the present, saying it's a complicated topic puts it mildly.
-To help us understand the stories and significance of art, we look through lenses known as art methodologies.
+Since art history covers much of human creativity from 30,000 BCE to the present, saying it’s a complicated topic puts it mildly.
+To help us understand the stories and significance of art, we look through the lenses of art methodologies.
 Each methodology is a unique perspective that helps us understand a facet of the artwork.
-Every person brings their own point of view to art, but keeping in mind the methodologies helps us develop a well-rounded understanding of the work.
-There are too many methodologies developed over the years to cover here, but we'll look at the eight most commonly used lenses below.
+Every person brings a unique point of view to art, but keeping in mind the methodologies helps us develop a well-rounded understanding of the work.
+There are too many methodologies developed over the years to cover here, but we’ll look at the eight most commonly used lenses below.

 Formalism is the study of the compositional elements of art by analyzing and comparing color, line, shape, texture, and other purely visual elements of the work.

 Biographical interpretation of art focuses on the life and times of the artist.
 It’s a natural approach for many art viewers, for whom the stories about the artist inform and enrich the artwork itself.

 Iconographic analysis, also called semiotics, seeks to understand the meaning a work of art had at the time it was made.
 The iconographic method asks “What was this artwork for?” and looks for recognizable symbols that communicate purpose, like religious iconography or symbols of wealth and power.

 Critical theory, or ‘social critical theory’ is a broad term for a variety of methodologies that attempt to understand artwork by the societal structures and pressures that influenced it.
 Critical theory includes Marxist theory, feminist theory, psychoanalysis, post-colonialism, and queer theory among others.

 While named after the famous philosopher and economist Karl Marx, the Marxist art methodology more broadly examines art based on the economic and social conditions that informed the artist and the work.
 Through the Marxist lens, artwork is examined for its depiction and relation to class, mass-production, and society.